 Two Medicine Lake

-– The Two Medicine area of the park is an unmistakable sight with colorful rocks similar to Lake McDonald, and towering glacially-carved valleys and mountains in every direction.
+The Two Medicine area of the park is an unmistakable sight with colorful rocks similar to Lake McDonald.
+Also, towering glacially-carved valleys and mountains in every direction.